 6. Production maturity

 MCP is production-ready now.
 Every major AI framework supports it: LangChain, CrewAI, LangGraph, AutoGen.
 Every major AI provider has native MCP support.
-If you’re starting today, MCP integration is straightforward.
+78% of enterprise AI teams have at least one MCP-backed agent in production.

 7. Blockchain and Web3 use cases